-Regularly lubricate all axles and pickup rollers to prevent squeaking.
-Use light household oil, such as that found in M.T.H.'s maintenance kit.
-Do not over oil.
+You should regularly lubricate all side rods, linkage components and pickup rollers to prevent them from squeaking.
+Use light household oil and follow the lubrication points marked "L" in Fig. 2.
+Do not over-oil.
 Use only a drop or two on each pivot point.